Men’s soccer: Michael Prosuk’s last-minute goal wins Buckeyes opener over Pittsburgh

-The Ohio State men’s soccer team (1-0) opened the 2017 season with a thrilling victory on a game-winning goal in the 90th minute by forward Michael Prosuk as the Buckeyes defeated the Pittsburgh Panthers (0-1) Friday evening at Jesse Owens Memorial Stadium in their opening game of the 12th-Annual Bert & Iris Wolstein Classic.
+The Ohio State men’s soccer team (1-0) opened the 2017 season with a thrilling victory on a game-winning goal in the 90th minute by forward Michael Prosuk as the Buckeyes defeated the Pittsburgh Panthers (0-1) Friday evening at Jesse Owens Memorial Stadium in their opening game of the 12th annual Bert & Iris Wolstein Classic.

-This was the first glimpse of what may be to come from Prosuk, who appeared in his first game donning Scarlet and Gray after transferring from St. John’s University.
+This was the first glimpse of what might be to come from Prosuk, who appeared in his first game with the Scarlet and Gray after transferring from St. John’s University.
 Coach John Bluem was not surprised.

 “Nothing surprises me about Mike Prosuk,” Bluem said.
 “He’s a very interesting kid.”